dekuNukem/joyAnalog/NintenDAC_mini/README.md

 ## Command protocol

 NintenDAC mini uses a simple serial command protocol.
-To use it open the port at any baud rate, then send a ASCII command.
+To use it open the port at any baud rate, then send a command in ASCII string.
 The board will send a respond back.

 Commands should be in lower case, and end with a single `\n`.